mikiyam/nopasanada/_posts/2020-05-03-africa-center-hong-kong.md

 **Chihiro Shimizu** is the Arts & Cross-Cultural Initiatives Manager and an artist at Africa Center.

-**Abdirahman Mahad Mohamud** is the Programs Manager at Africa Center, currently studying Business Management at University of Suderland in Hong Kong.
+**Abdirahman Mahad Mohamud** is the Programs Manager at Africa Center, currently studying Business Management.

 **Elsie Zepho** is the Head of Culinary Arts at Africa Center and a mother of five children in Hong Kong.